xindixu/Look-for-UT/GROUP15README.txt

 Differences:
 There is no coupon for the winner.
 AR functionality removed.
+Changed random assigning of teams to code input
+Search and Add friends functionality removed

 Special Instructions:
 Player will need to go to Little Fountain to start game.